stefandevo/automaker/apps/app/README.md

 npm install
 ```

-### Windows notes (in-app Claude auth)

-- Node.js 22.x
-- Prebuilt PTY is bundled; Visual Studio build tools are not required for Claude auth.
-- If you prefer the external terminal flow, set `CLAUDE_AUTH_DISABLE_PTY=1`.
-- If you later add native modules beyond the prebuilt PTY, you may still need VS Build Tools + Python to rebuild those.

-**Step 3:** Run the Claude Code setup token command:
+**Step 3:** Get your Claude subscription token:

 ```bash
 claude setup-token
 ```

+This command will authenticate you via your browser and print a token to your terminal.

 > **⚠️ Warning:** This command will print your token to your terminal.
 Be careful if you're streaming or sharing your screen, as the token will be visible to anyone watching.

-**Step 4:** Export the Claude Code OAuth token in your shell:
+**Step 4:** Export the Claude Code OAuth token in your shell (optional - you can also enter it in the app's setup wizard):

 ```bash
 export CLAUDE_CODE_OAUTH_TOKEN="your-token-here"
 ```

+Alternatively, you can enter your token directly in the Automaker setup wizard when you launch the app.

 **Step 5:** Start the development server: